One in five Americans will develop some type of skin cancer over the course of their lifetimes.

 With early detection and treatment, however, most skin cancers are completely curable.
-Early detection and treatment of any form of skin cancer is essential both to prevent the disease from spreading to other areas of the body and to achieving better outcomes.
+Early detection and treatment of any form of skin cancer are essential both to prevent the disease from spreading to other areas of the body and to achieve better outcomes.

 The type of treatment a patient receives depends on the following:

 Types of Skin Cancer

 There are three main types of skin cancer: Melanoma, Non-melanoma skin cancers, and Squamous cell carcinoma

 Melanoma – Melanoma is a specific type of skin cancer that begins with the cells that produce pigment.
 Melanoma can occur on any skin surface and rarely in the eye.

 The clinical signs of identifying melanoma are detected by simply using your “ABC’s” as follows: